Habitat and Biology

 Overall there are signs of higher recruitment in recent years and there are some consistent positive trends in the longline CPUE.
 This suggests that some relatively strong cohorts are moving through the fishery, though have yet to contribute to the spawning stock.
 The ESC noted that increased recruitment is of itself not necessarily indicative of increased spawning stock biomass.

 Overall Assessment Results

 Type: OthersSOUTHERN BLUEFIN TUNA SUMMARY (global stock)SOUTHERN BLUEFIN TUNA SUMMARY FROM ESC in 2014 (global stock)

 |Current (2014) Spawner Biomass|

 |Current Management Measures ||Effective Catch Limit for Members and Cooperating Non-Members: 12,449t in 2014 and 14,647t for the years 2015-2017|

-Based on the results of the MP operation for 2015–17 in its 2013 meeting and the outcome of the review of exceptional circumstances in its 2015 meeting, the ESC recommended that there is no need to revise the Extended Commission’s 2013 TAC decision regarding the TAC for 2016–17.
-The recommended annual TAC for the years 2016-2017 is 14,647.4t.
+Based on the results of the MP operation for 2015-17 in 2013 and the outcome of the review of exceptional circumstances at its 2016 meeting, the ESC recommended that there is no need to revise the EC’s 2013 TAC decision regarding the TACs for 2016-17.
+The recommended annual TAC for 2017 is 14,647.4t.